Skip to content

 • Keep postdeploy idempotent.
 It might run more than once over an app’s lifetime.

 • Don’t bake secrets into app.json.
-Use plain config vars for those, set out-of-band.
+Use secret config vars for those, set out-of-band.

 • Test the file by creating a real review app from a real PR — that’s where it actually exercises end-to-end.